Commercial, Business, and Labor Law Courses

 Food Law

 This seminar will examine issues relating to food law and food policy.
-Topic covered will include: food safety, food labeling, genetically modified agriculture, corn policy, regulation of food quality, factory farming, restaurant regulations, and more.
-Students will have to write an SRP paper and make a presentation in class.
-Participation may be considered in final grading.
+Topic covered will include: food safety, food advertising and labeling, genetically modified agriculture, food deserts, regulation of food quality, restaurant regulations, and more.
+Students will have to write 6000-7500 word research paper (which could, but does not have to, satisfy WP or SRP credit) and make a presentation in class.

 Previously: